 → Encourage your company to support refugee entrepreneurs and small businesses through nonprofit The Tent Partnership for Refugees, invest directly into refugee ventures through Refugee Investment Network, and of course shop and eat at refugee-owned businesses in your community.

 Many cities around the U.S. have refugee resettlement and support programs you can get involved with.
 And if not, you can help start one!

 → If you're a person of faith, encourage your congregation to get involved with the refugee community.
 Check out these Jewish, Christian, and Islamic nonprofits: HIAS, World Relief, and Islamic Relief USA.

 → Volunteer with local initiatives that welcome and support refugees.
 Visit Welcoming America's resource to find organizations in your area — and how to start one if there isn’t one yet!

 → We've actually put together the most comprehensive list of organizations that support refugees in the United States, organized by state.
-You can check out the full list, and find a specific way to get involved with refugees in your community.
+You can check out the full list, and find a specific way to get involved with refugee nonprofits in your community.